zuohuahua/Elastos.RT/Docs/How_to_build_CAR_tools_such_as_carc.md

      ```
      and then choose the index number of the "mac_devtools_64" item from the numbered list

-   * mac_devtools_32: mac tools for the new cmake build environment
+   * MacOS 32-bits CAR tools
      ```
      $ source ~/Elastos.RT/Setup/SetEnv.sh mac_devtools_32
      ```